sbmaruf/CC4-corpus-download/README.md

                         to download full corpush.
 Value-type: list(lang code) --force-download      Force download if the data exists in the folder.
                         Value-type: (str)
+  --extract             Force download if the data exists in the folder.
+                        Value-type: (str)
-  --folder FOLDER       Folder where will be data downloaded.
+  --delete-compressed   Delete the compressed source files.
+Value-type: (str) --folder FOLDER       Folder where will be data downloaded.
 Value-type:
                         (str)
   --source-url SOURCE_URL